akinwilson/kmlflow/README.md

 ## Usage

-The `examples/` folder contains `python` code where an experiment is set up, run and tracked, using the katib and mlflow SDKs.
+The `examples/` folder contains `python` code where an experiment is set up, run and tracked, using the katib and mlflow SDKs clients.
 Running the examples will populate the user interface with experimental data.
 The examples demonstrate how to set up experiments for optimization problems faced in applied machine learning and how to systematically track these experiments.
 ```
 python examples/example1.py
 ```